-A very full today of visiting some of the most impressive structures I have seem that date from 2nd century to the 12th century today.
-Unfortunately I also ended up with a slight cut on my right foot from having to take off my runners at almost every stop as these are religious locations.
+A very full today visiting some of the most impressive structures I have seen, dating from the 2nd century to the 12th century today.
+Unfortunately I also ended up with a slight cut on my right foot as all visitors are required to remove their footwear, an issue at most Sri Lankan religious sites.

-There are six major Anauradhapura Stupas each containing something unique I visited (in order);
+There are six major Anauradhapura Stupas in the area, I visited these four (in order);

 In the afternoon we moved onto Mihintale, where Buddhism was first introduced to Sri Lanka.
 On this rock are many shrines.
 A stairway of around 1,840 steps made of 15 feet wide granite slabs leads to the top.
 The local workers had a great idea and got tourist to carry small, but heavy, bags of small stones to the top for them.
 I gather I get some karma points for this 🙂